-If you haven’t been to Bali, you are definitely missing out.
-Known for some of the craziest parties, extravagant beachfront bars/clubs, and stunning beaches, Bali is one of the most popular Southeast Asia backpacking destinations.
+Known for some of the craziest parties, extravagant beachfront clubs, and stunning beaches, Bali is one of the most popular Southeast Asia backpacking destinations.

-But did you know outside of that, Bali has some of the most beautiful natural scenery?
-Bali is known for some of the most majestic waterfalls in the world.
-With over hundreds of waterfalls in Bali, how do you know which ones to choose?
+Outside of that, did you know that Bali has some of the most majestic waterfalls in the world?
+No Bali itinerary is complete without a visit to one of these wonderful falls.
+However, with many incredible waterfalls in Bali, how do you know which ones to choose?

-Below we have chosen three best waterfalls that you do not want to miss when you are in Bali.
+Below we have chosen the 11 best Bali waterfalls that will leave you awestruck!
 So when you are done sipping that mojito in Seminyak or chugging that Bintang in Kuta, let’s chase some waterfalls.

 How to Get to the Waterfalls in Bali?

 Infrastructure in Bali is not the best.